jerolba/bikey/README.md

 }
 ```

+## Implementations

+`BikeyMap<R, C ,V>` has two implementations:

+- `TableBikeyMap<R, C ,V>`: optimized for memory consumption, and with performance similar to a double map or tuple map version.
+- `MatrixBikeyMap<R, C V`: optimizes performance, but with the disadvantage of consuming a little more memory with low fill rates.

+depending on your business logic, you can use one or the other.

+`MatrixBikeyMap` behaves like a matrix and grows quickly in memory consumption, but then it remains stable.
+It's recommended only if the fill rate is greater than 60% or access time to their elements is important.
+By default we recommend to use `TableBikey` implementation.

 ## Dependency

 Bikey is uploaded to Maven Central Repository and to use it, you need to add the following Maven dependency: